-When he’s squinting at a camera, he looks like this:
+When he’s holding an owl, he looks like this:

 His research interests are varied, though attacks on John Harris seem to be reasonably frequent.
 Given that Harris is his boss, Iain wonders whether he ought to hold back on these – but probably won’t, because he’s having too much fun.
-Things like autonomy and euthanasia keep creeping into his sights; at some point in the future, he wants to do something that’ll provide an excuse to look at Nietzsche and Heidegger from a bioethical perspective.
+Things like autonomy and euthanasia keep creeping into his sights; at some point in the future, he wants to do something that’ll provide an excuse to look at Nietzsche from a bioethical perspective.
 But he has no idea what that something’ll be.
+In the meantime, he’s getting increasingly preoccupied by the ethical and legal questions raised by genetics.

 Iain enjoys writing about himself in the third person, which is lucky.
 He can be contacted via firstname.lastname@example.org.